sgorgun/gold-mine-task-python/README.md

 |  **2**  | **4** |   1   |   1   |   8   |
 |  **3**  |   1   | **6** | **2** | **4** |

-The optimal itenerary is highlighted by bold.
+The optimal itinerary is highlighted by bold.
 The total of these items is equals to 16.

 ### Second example